robertu94/fzvis/README.md

 run `pip3 install -r requirements.txt` to setup the python enviroments. run `python3 src/components/main.py` to run the backend code.
 ```
+Dashboard Overview -
+The dashboard allows for easy navigation and interaction with compressor configurations, dataset uploads, and metric visualizations.
 ```
 The dashboard should look like this figure.
 ```